If you only have a short amount of time, these are the best things to do in Maui. You won’t want to miss any of them.

-These experiences include being whisked away to the marine conservation district of Molokini where reef fish rule, or the coastal areas of Turtle Town and Coral Gardens where one can enjoy the clear warm waters teeming with colorful coral and turtles.
+These experiences include being whisked away to the marine conservation district of Molokini where reef fish rule, or the coastal areas of Turtle Town and Coral Gardens where one can enjoy the clear warm waters teeming with colorful coral and sea turtles.

 SNUBA or SCUBA are available for an additional charge.

 - A Molokini snorkeling tour the day after you arrive can shake off the jet lag.

 - Book SCUBA and snorkel trips before you arrive to be sure of a spot.